Understanding Pan-Sharpening via Generalized Inverse: Experiments and results

+\textbf{Dataset description for the WV3 New York dataset\cite{deng2022machine}.} The WorldView-3 ground sample distance is 0.31m for the PAN band and 1.24m for eight MS bands.
+WV3 imagery of New York City (USA) reveals a cityscape characterized by tall buildings.
+(The size of an MS spectral band is 512×512).
+Since many other algorithms have been compared on this dataset, we use this dataset to compare the spatial RMSE and spectral RMSE of our methods and the other methods, including CS methods, MRA methods, VO methods and Deep learning methods.

 \textbf{Dataset description for the Chikusei dataset.} The Chikusei dataset\cite{yokoya2016airborne} consists of $2517 \times 2335$ pixels.
 The grid length is 2.5m.
 The central point is located at coordinates: 36.294946 degrees north, 140.008380 degrees east.
 The data was acquired at urban areas in Chikusei, Ibaraki, Japan on July 29, 2014.
 It has 128 bands.
+This dataset aims to verify the Pan-sharpening ability on HS data.